Do I have to use the underlay SilentComfort in any case?

 Further information can be found in the information sheet of the MMFA, TM 1 underlay materials under Multilayer Modular Flooring (MMF).

-Is the design flooring to click suitable for damp rooms?
+Is the design flooring to click suitable for high humidity rooms?

 Yes.
 In each case should be made a corresponding wall finish.
 This can be done for example by a baseboard with rubber lip or by grouting with silicone using an edge cord.